ajSeadler/ajSeadler/README.md

 ## **What I Bring to the Table**

-- 🚀 **Innovative Solutions:** I enjoy pushing boundaries and exploring new technologies to create innovative solutions that enhance user experiences.
+- 🚀 **Innovative Solutions:** I enjoy pushing boundaries and exploring new technologies to create innovative solutions that enhance user experiences - or even company experience!.

 - 🤝 **Collaboration:** I believe in the power of collaboration and effective communication.
 Working in diverse teams has sharpened my ability to adapt and contribute positively to collective goals.